Two announcements landed in the same week. They solve overlapping problems. They reveal completely different beliefs about what's happening.

 I keep coming back to a frame from an earlier essay: constraints shape what's possible.
 The choice of storage primitive is a design decision about what agents can do.

-A POSIX filesystem constrains agents to 1970s file semantics: linear, mutable, path-addressed.
-It works.
-It's familiar.
-But it encodes assumptions — files are edited in place, directories are hierarchies, there's one timeline — that don't match how agents actually operate.
+A POSIX filesystem encodes assumptions: files are edited in place, directories are hierarchies, there's one timeline.
+Those assumptions don't match how agents actually operate — iterating, branching, exploring, backtracking.

-A Git-native store constrains agents to versioned, content-addressed semantics: every state is a snapshot, every mutation is a commit, branching is free, merging is possible.
-It's less familiar.
-But the constraints enable capabilities that the filesystem model actively prevents.
+A versioned store encodes different assumptions: every state is a snapshot, every mutation is a commit, branching is free, merging is possible.
+Git is old too — but the abstraction built on top of it enables capabilities that the filesystem model actively prevents.

 #Where It Goes